Therapist Neurodiversity Collective

 Five Reasons to Stop Saying “Good Job!”
 By Alfie Kohn (2001)

 (Summarized.
-Click here or on the above link to read the full article.)
+Click here to read the full article.)

 1. Manipulating children.